 Well, we were still in the car.

-We're still in the core.
+We're still in the qua.

 I actually didn't think they were going to let you out.

-I'm looking at Bella too, because I know Bella thought the same thing I thought.
+I'm looking at Bella, too, because I know Bella thought the same thing I thought.

 Bella was in the car with you.